johnzheng0/448_Project/Documents_PM/README.md

-Introduction: Each Folder contains a PDF for that step of the Software Development Process along with a README file detailing the specific reason/use of the document enclosed within the folder.
+Introduction: Each Folder contains a PDF for that step of the Software Development Process along with a <br />
+README file detailing the specific reason/use of the document enclosed within the folder. <br />

-Abbreviations:
+Abbreviations: <br />
 ITPLN: Iteration Plan